apache/arrow/docs/source/java/memory.rst

 Memory Management
 =================

-The memory management package contains all the memory allocation related items that Arrow uses to manage memory.
+The memory modules contain all the functionality that Arrow uses to manage memory (allocation and deallocation).
 This section will introduce you to the major concepts in Java’s memory management:

 * Allocator